raito-io/raito-io.github.io/docs/guides/access.md

 ---
-title: Versioned access
+title: Access as Code
 nav_order: 10
 parent: Guides
 permalink: /docs/guide/access
 ---

-In this guide we'll walk you through an end-to-end example of versioning access to your Snowflake data warehouse using continuous integration.
+In this guide we'll walk you through an end-to-end example of how to use the Raito CLI to implement an access-as-code system with your Snowflake data warehouse using continuous integration.
 We will
 - set up a new repository in GitHub
 - set up the configuration of the Raito CLI
 - test and bring everything together locally
 - synchronize the defined access providers using GitHub Actions

 We will assume some familiarity with Git and GitHub.
 These steps, except for the GitHub Actions step, can easily be reproduced using another version control system (or no version control system at all).
 You also need access to a Snowflake data warehouse.
 If you don't have that, you can request a 30-day free trial.
-For this way of working, you don't need access to Raito Cloud.
+For this access-as-code usecase, you don't need access to Raito Cloud.

 ## Raito installation